 Familiarize Yourself With The Science Standards

 - Make sure you can understand the structure of these standards.
-Most standards are organized in the grade levels or grade bands.
+Most standards are organized in grade levels or grade bands.
 Focus on the key components over the summer.
 Like I said, you are on break, so don’t worry about diving into the details.
 There will be time for that.

 - Brainstorm!
 I wouldn’t worry about creating a detailed plan for the school year.
 SO much can change over the summer.
 Administration could change you to a new position in a heartbeat!

-Teach in a school where there are no standards?
+Do you teach in a school where there are no standards?
 That is awesome!
 Start thinking about what you want to teach your students.

 Summer break is a time of rest, relaxation, inspiration, rejuvenation, and more!
 Don’t get bogged down in the details.
 Let ideas, inspiration, and overall exploration take over.